Skip to Content

 Submission Guidelines

-2. Papers may be on any comparative topic and deal with any language areas.
-They should be scholarly articles-literary research, theory, or criticism-and address more than one language area.
-They should not, for example, be interviews, translations, or editions of texts.
+2. Papers may be on any comparative topic that is aligned with the mission of CLS.
+They should be scholarly articles—literary research, theory, or criticism—and should not, for example, be interviews, translations, or editions of texts.

-3. Papers should be of normal length for journal submission, 7000-12000 words, and be written in English.
+3. Papers should be between 7,000 to 12,000 words, including endnotes and quotations, and be written in English.
 Any professional citational style is acceptable, though the winner will need to revise to conform to CLS style (modified Chicago).

-4. Submissions consist of: 1) a PDF or Word version of the essay, prepared as in #5 and 2) a note on letterhead or email with institutional domain name from the program head or faculty adviser confirming that the student is enrolled in a graduate program as stated in #1.
+4. Submissions consist of: 1) a PDF or Word version of the essay, prepared as in #5 and 2) a note on letterhead or email with institutional domain name from the program head or faculty adviser confirming that the student has completed all requirements for the PhD except dissertation as stated in #1.
+The membership status of all participants will be confirmed by the ACLA Secretariat before the prize committee begins its deliberations.

 5. Papers should be prepared for anonymous evaluation.
 The first page of the paper itself should include the title of the submission, but not the author's name.

-6. Digital submissions (Word or PDF files only) via email will only be accepted at the address shown below.
+6. Digital submissions (Word or PDF files only) will only be accepted through the submission portal.
+Email submissions will no longer be accepted.

 7. The winning paper will be copy-edited and subject to the same editorial recommendations as other CLS materials.
 The intention of CLS is to publish the winning paper within 12 months.
 A note will indicate that the paper is the winner of the Aldridge competition and that it has been selected by the ACLA in collaboration with CLS.